 Career and Technical Education

 When I meet with educators, manufacturers, and career centers in Michigan, I hear about the struggle to find well-trained workers to meet the ever growing demand in the skilled trades or technical fields.
-In June 2017, the House of Representatives unanimously passed H.R.2353, to reauthorize and improve the Carl D. Perkins Career and Technical Education Act – legislation that has provided federal support to state and local career and technical education programs for over 30 years.
-The House passed legislation updates the law to expand opportunities for students and workers looking to gain new skills to compete for in-demand jobs.
+On July 31, 2018, the President signed into law, H.R.2353, a bill to reauthorize and improve the Carl D. Perkins Career and Technical Education Act – legislation that has provided federal support to state and local career and technical education programs for over 30 years.
+I strongly supported H.R.2353, because it updates the law to expand opportunities for students and workers looking to gain new skills to compete for in-demand jobs.
 Additionally, H.R.2353 contained language from my bill, H.R.2155, the New Hope Act, which gives states additional flexibility to identify, consolidate, or eliminate licensing requirements that pose an unnecessary barrier to entry for aspiring workers and provide limited consumer protection.

 06/22/2017 – Walberg Champions Career and Technical Education, 21st Century Job Creation